adamedx/autographps-sdk/ROADMAP.md

 ## To-do items -- prioritized

 * ------------------------------------
+* Change get-graphconnection to take a connection or a graph
 * Add -Token option to new-graphconnection and connect-graph
 * Refactor applicationhelper, applicationapi, and applicationobject to move api calls out of applicationobject
 * Convert some verbose statements to debug